czim/laravel-nestedupdater/README.md

 As a simple example, if you wish to add comments when creating a post, your setup might look like the following.

-The updating data would be, something like this:
+The updating data would be something like this:

 ```php
 <?php